Looking for a DIY shoe rack to try out? It can help you stay organized! Getting organized is key to a relaxed and less chaotic life.

 Because my boards are thinner, (.5 inches thick) using a standard nail or screw to attach them will be difficult because wood this thin has a tendency to split.
 The solution is to create grooves in the wood.
 You can then slide the shelves into the grooves.

 To make the grooves, use a router.
 First, mark the location of the shelves on each side of the rack frame.
 I planned for the first two shelves to be slightly taller then the rest, allowing shoes with higher heels to fit.
 Once I had the wood marked for the grooves, I put the router to a setting that allowed it to cut into the wood but not go all the way through — this is key!

 Run the router along the line slowly, carving out the groove in the wood.

 The top and the bottom of the side pieces also have to be routed at the edges.
 This will allow the top and bottom pieces to connect tightly with the sides of the frame.
 Making sure all the pieces connect tightly is critical.
 Shoes can be heavy and if your rack cannot handle the weight, it will make all your work worthless.

-With the all of the grooves cut, it is time to set the shelving in place.
+With the all of the grooves cut, it is time to set the shelving for your DIY shoe rack in place.
 Lay one side down on the ground, with the grooved side up.
 Apply a thick amount of wood glue within each groove.